 The microbiology of infective endocarditis has evolved significantly over the last century.
 Previously a community-acquired disease affecting predominantly patients with rheumatic heart disease, IE is now being seen in new populations including IV drug users, patients with prosthetic valves, and patients infected through health-care-associated bacteremia.
 Improved blood culture technologies and non-culture laboratory methods have also resulted in a lower rate of culture-negative cases.
 Because of differing proportions of particular risk groups, the etiologic agents responsible for causing infective endocarditis vary significantly among continents, countries, regions within countries, and even among different years in an individual hospital.
-This discussion of the etiologic agents of infective endocarditis will begin with native valve endocarditis, infective endocarditis in injection drug users, and culture-negative endocarditis.
+This discussion of the etiologic agents of infective endocarditis will begin with native valve endocarditis followed by consideration of special situations including prosthetic valve endocarditis, infective endocarditis in injection drug users, and culture-negative endocarditis.